Table of Contents

 Even though Owyang will not be cruising down the road with his Airstream like most, he saves money by using it as a business investment.
 He may also be able to deduct some of his expenses because it’s a separate, private space to conduct business.
 It just happens to be in his backyard, and he owns it.

 While Jeremiah uses his Airstream as a stationary home office in his backyard, we use our RV as a rolling office to work remotely from wherever we travel to.

-This requires a little more creativity since we (and many others) also use the RV for living, eating, socializing and traveling down the road.
-If you are planning to use your RV as an office on the road, take your own needs into consideration.
-Does it need to be an area with a door because you are recording podcasts or can it just be a desk area?
-Can it have dual purpose like working during the day and eating area at night?
+This required creativity since we use the RV for multiple purposes: living, eating, socializing, and traveling down the road.
+If you plan to use your RV as an office, determine your needs for the office space by envisioning your daily work routine and your living routine if you are a full-time RVer.
+Does it need to be an area with a door because you are recording podcasts or having many conference calls?
+Will a simple desk area work?
+Can it have a dual purpose like working during the day and eating area at night?

 Our rolling home office renovation

 Here is how we use our RV as a home office.
 We made some renovations to create a dual-purpose space in the back of our fifth wheel.
 Office by day and lounging/entertaining area by night.
 For related information check out this post, Tips for Living and Working in a Tiny Space.